Cezary-Nakielski/Project-Four-Forumbus/README.md

 ##  Surface

-* The interface content arrangement, colouring, typography and navigation was designed with minimalist style and approach in mind.
+* The interface content arrangement, coloring, typography and navigation was designed with minimalist style and approach in mind.

 # Agile Development Process